 Figure 7: Irregular scanning geometry for cutout consisting of a multi-planar array along the x- and y-directions.

-The RMA without multi-planar multistatic compensation and the proposed algorithm are considerably more efficient, requiring only 30 ms for computation.
-However, while the RMA image in Fig. 6c is significantly distorted and the image is lost, our proposed method resolves the point targets comparably to the BPA and requires a fraction of the computation time.
+RMA without multiplanar multistatic compensation and the proposed algorithm are considerably more efficient, requiring only 30 ms for computation.
+However, while the RMA image in Fig. 6c is significantly distorted and the image is lost, our proposed method resolves the point targets comparably to BPA and requires a fraction of the computation time.

 (a) (b)